ZakLewis14/my-portfolio/README.md

 # my-portfolio
-This is my professional portfolio
+This is my professional portfolio of 2018

+## Technologies used

+Brew
+Git and Github
+SSH